Agapio7/AWS-Amplify-and-AWS-Proton-/README.md

 * AWS Proton is an automated infrastructure as code provisioning and deployment of serverless and container-based applications.
 * Platform engineering teams can use AWS Proton to connect and coordinate all the different tools needed for infrastructure provisioning, code deployments, monitoring, and updates.
 * AWS Proton solves difficulties of maintaining hundreds of microservices with constantly changing infrastructure resources and continuous integration/continuous delivery (CI/CD) configurations this by giving platform teams the tools.
-* Teams can manage this issues and enforce consistent standards, while making it easy for developers to deploy their code using containers and serverless technologies
+* Teams can manage this issues and enforce consistent standards, while making it easy for developers to deploy their code using containers and serverless technologies.

 ### AWS proton features: